collective/plone.app.imagecropping/README.rst

        />

-However it only crops from the top/center of the image, so in some ocasions this is not what you want.
+However it only crops from the top/center of the image, so in some occasions this is not what you want.

 ``plone.app.imagecropping`` allows you to select the cropping area manually for each available image scale using the `cropper`_  Javascript library